Linkaan/Fagelmatare/INSTALL.md

 ```bash
 $ ssh tc@<replace with IP of RPi>
 ```
-The default password is "piCore"
+The default password is "piCore".

 Once you're logged in we need to partition our SD card to add persistent storage.
 We need this to install our software.
 We want to expand the mmcblk0p2 partition to fill our SD card.